cjber/semantic-catalogue/reports/DOCS.md

 documents is determined by the highest dot-product score among the chunks, presenting the most relevant datasets at the top of the results.

-The system also incorporates an adjustable 'alpha' parameter, which allows for a 'hybrid search', which combines a 'sparse vector' BM25 search using keyword matching, with the 'dense vector' semantic search, at an adjustable weighting.
+The system also incorporates an adjustable ‘alpha’ parameter, which allows for a ‘hybrid search’, which combines a ‘sparse vector’ BM25 search using keyword matching, with the ‘dense vector’ semantic search, at an adjustable weighting.
 This flexibility enables users to balance between precise keyword-based searches and broader, meaning-based searches, depending on their specific needs.

-For each unique document retrieved, an explainable 'Ask AI' option is available.
+For each unique document retrieved, an explainable ‘Ask AI’ option is available.
 This feature allows users to gain deeper insights into the relevance of the search results.
 When selected, the system feeds the grouped document into `gpt-4o`, enabling the AI to generate a coherent